rodrigosancho/polymer-theme/README.md

         }
     });

-Note in this last example, the templates uses the [polymer-theme-wp-api](http://wp.trofrigo.me/elements/polymer-theme-wp-api) to fetch this information.
+NOTE: in this last example, the templates uses the [polymer-theme-wp-api](http://wp.trofrigo.me/elements/polymer-theme-wp-api) to fetch this information.

 ### Template hierarchy
 This theme tries to mimic the Wordpress template behaviour.
 Every time the route changes, theme's router will find what the `taxonomy` and the `slug` of the next view is.
-Once those params are determinated, the shell will try to find a template for the view.
+Once those params are determined, the shell will try to find a template for the view.

-First of all will look for [custom rule](#templates) for this slug, if this rule does not exist, will resolve into `templates/template-{taxonomy}-detail.html`.
+First of all, will look for [custom rule](#templates) for this slug, if this rule does not exist, will resolve into `templates/template-{taxonomy}-detail.html`.

-This hierarchy allows the user to set a default view for a taxonomy detail (typically `post-detail` and `page-detail`) and also overwrite it for any special post, just creating a [new rule](#templates).
+This hierarchy allows the user to set a default view for a taxonomy detail (typically `post-detail` and `page-detail`) and also overwrite it for any special post just creating a [new rule](#templates).

 ### [template-blog](https://github.com/trofrigo/polymer-theme/blob/master/src/templates/template-blog.html)
 ### [template-page-detail](https://github.com/trofrigo/polymer-theme/blob/master/src/templates/template-page-detail.html)